toucham/flight/README.md

   - [Serve static content](#serve-static-content)

 # Background
-The information presented below on computer system and computer network is based on my readings of "Computer Systems: A Programmer's Perspective 3rd Edition" by Randal E. Bryant and David R. O'Hallaron and "Computer Networking: A Top-Down Approach 8th Edition" by Jim Kurose and Keith Ross.

-This project will not only serve to help me but also the readers understand the fundamental knowledge and the under-the-hood mechanisms of a web application.
-Throughout this project, I will assume that you, the readers, have at least the basic knowledge or experience of developing a web application using languages and frameworks like ExpressJs/NestJs (Javascript) or Django/Flask (Python).
-Although these frameworks and high-level programming languages allow for faster development of web applications, they abstracted many fundemental details of computer networking.
-Therefore, this repository/project will serve as a starting point for us to better understand the web application as a whole.
+The purpose of this project is for reinforcing my fundamental knowledge and understanding of web application, while also learning C++.
+Throughout this project, I will assume that you, the readers, have at least the basic knowledge or experience of developing a web application using at least high-level languages or frameworks like ExpressJs/NestJs (Javascript) or Django/Flask (Python).
+Although these frameworks and high-level languages allow for faster development, they abstracted many fundamental details of computer networking and systems.
+Therefore, this repository/project will serve as a starting point for my journey to understand web application as a whole.

 <b>FYI:</b> If any of the information presented below is incorrect, please let me know through PR or issues.
 Thank you.

 ## Web server
-A web application consist of one or many clients and a server.
-The application follows the client-server model (Figure 1), such that there are one server process and one or more client processes.
-The server process manages some kind of resources (database) that is used to process the requests made by its clients.
+A web application is an application consist of one or many clients and a server.
+The application follows the client-server model.
+The server process manages some kind of resources that is used to process the requests made by its clients.
 The fundamental operation made in this model is a <i>transaction</i> as shown in Figure 1.
 This operation consists of four steps:

 1. Client initiates a transaction by sending a request to the server (e.g. HTTP Requests).
 2. Server receives the request and process it as necessary. (e.g. Client might request their user information, that is stored in the database that is accessible by the server).